 Catcher Orlando (Rodriguez) Mercado played in nineteen games for the Twins in 1989.
 He is one of a number of weak-hitting catchers who have played for the Twins over the years.
 Mercado was born in Arecibo, Puerto Rico, and was signed by Seattle as a free agent in 1978.
 He didn't hit much in the minors until 1982, when he hit .280 with 16 home runs for AAA Salt Lake City.
 That got him a September call-up, and he stayed as a reserve catcher with the Mariners for most of the next two seasons, with brief stints at AAA.
 His high for major league playing time came in 1983, when he played in 66 games and got 197 at-bats.
 He hit only .197, however; his playing time was reduced for 1984, and he was traded to Texas after the season.
 He was in the Rangers' organization for two years, spending about half the season with them in 1986.
 The Rangers traded him to Detroit in March of 1987, he moved on to the Dodgers in May, and was released in November.
 Mercado was with the Oakland organization in 1988, was released again, and signed with the Twins for 1989.
 He was with AAA Portland most of the season, getting about a month in Minnesota from mid-May to mid-June.
 He played in 19 games over that span, getting 38 at-bats: his line was .105/.190/.105, with an OPS+ of -16.
 A free agent again after the season, Mercado signed with the Mets for 1990, and was taken by Montreal on waivers in August.
 Back in the Mets' organization in 1991, he went on to the Cubs, Indians, and Angels organizations before ending his playing career in 1994.
 He got 617 major league at bats over eight seasons, hitting .199 with 7 homers and 45 runs batted in.
 He was the bullpen coach for the Los Angeles Angels of Anaheim from 2003-2010, then became the team's minor league catching coordinator, a job he held from 2011-2013.
 In 2014, he was a coach for AA Trenton in the Yankees organization.
 He retired after the season and at last report was living in the Phoenix area, where he gives private baseball instruction.
 Orlando Mercado was inducted into the Hispanic Heritage Baseball Hall of Fame Museum in 2004.
 His son, Orlando Mercado, Jr., was a catcher in the Angels' organization from 2003-2011 and played in the Can-Am League in 2012.

 Right-hander Esmerling Vasquez made six starts for the Twins in 2012.
 Born and raised in Tenares, Dominican Republic, he signed with Arizona as a free agent in 2003.
 He was a reliever early in his career but struggled, mostly with his control.
 He struggled in that role initially too, but then appeared to take a big step forward in 2007, going 10-6, 2.99, 1.12 WHIP in 29 starts for AA Mobile.
 Unfortunately, when promoted to AAA in 2008 he took a big step backward, going 3-6, 6.62, 1.83 WHIP in 83 innings (24 appearances, 15 starts).
 He went back to the bullpen in 2009, made six good appearances for AAA Reno, and found himself in the big leagues at the end of April, staying the rest of the season.
 He stayed there in 2010, too, although in neither year were his numbers anything to shout about, as he posted a combined ERA of 4.81 and a WHIP of 1.55.
 He actually pitched better in the first half of 2011, going 1-1, 4.15, 1.32 WHIP, but by this time the Diamondbacks had run out of patience.
 They sent him to AAA in late June, and when he did not pitch well there they put him on waivers at the end of September.
 The Twins claimed him and sent him to Rochester, where he pitched very well in 2012: 9-6, 2.78, 1.13 WHIP in 100.1 innings (31 appearances, 8 starts).
 He got a September call-up and went into the rotation for the last month of the season, going 0-2, 5.68, 1.61 WHIP in 31.2 innings.
 He was released by the Twins in June of 2013 and went unsigned.
 He pitched briefly and ineffectively for Lancaster in the Atlantic League that season.
 He apparently did not pitch in 2014, but pitched in winter ball after the season and then went to Japan, pitching there for two seasons.
 It appears that he did not pitch in 2017, but again pitched in winter ball after the season and then went to the Mexican League for 2018.
 Surprisingly, the Texas Rangers signed him for 2019 and he made twelve minor league appearances between AA and AAA.
-He turns thirty-six today.
-There appears to be zero chance that he'll make it back to the majors, but it's a good bet that he'll pitch someplace in 2020 if he can find someone who'll let him.
+He turns thirty-seven today.
+He did not pitch in 2020, but there weren't a lot of places for someone like him to pitch in 2020.
+There appears to be zero chance that he'll make it back to the majors, but I would not be surprised if he pitches someplace in 2021 if he can find someone who'll let him.

 Infielder/oufielder Daniel Ernesto Santana played for the Twins from 2014-2017.
 He was born in Monte Plata, Dominican Republic, and signed with Minnesota as a free agent in 2007.
 He really did not hit all that much in the minors, although he was generally young for his league.
 He improved as he went along, though, hitting .286 for Fort Myers in 2012 and .297 for New Britain in 2013.
 He was batting .286 for Rochester in 2014 when he was called up to Minnesota in early May.
 Primarily a shortstop in the minors, he became the regular center fielder for the Twins by the end of the month.
 While the move may have been made out of desperation, it worked, as .319/.353/.472 in 405 at-bats, numbers significantly better than any he'd had in the minors.
 He was not a great defender, as one would expect of someone learning a new position in the big leagues, but he played center field competently.
 The Twins moved him back to shortstop in 2015 and hoped they had the position taken care of, but it didn't work out that way.
 He struggled offensively and was not all that stellar on defense, either.
 He ultimately lost the shortstop job to Eduardo Escobar and went to AAA for the month of August, coming back as a September call-up.
 He moved back to the outfield in 2016 and was again not particularly good as a reserve.
 He started 2017 with the Twins but they traded him to Atlanta in early May for Kevin Chapman and cash.
 The change of scenery did not help him, as he batted just .203 for the Braves as a reserve outfielder.
 He had a solid year in AAA for the Braves in 2018, but did little when promoted to the majors for a month.
-A year ago, we wrote, "He turns twenty-eight today and hasn't done much in the majors since his rookie year in 2014.
+Two year ago, we wrote, "He turns twenty-eight today and hasn't done much in the majors since his rookie year in 2014.
 He may get a minor-league contract somewhere, but one suspects he is just about out of chances."
 Well, he got a minor league contract with Texas, was promoted to the majors in mid-April, and had an amazing year, batting .283 with 28 homers and an OPS of .857 while playing every position but catcher and pitcher.
-He turns twenty-nine today.
+He was back with the Rangers in 2020 but had an injury-plagued season and appeared in just fifteen games.
+He turns thirty today.
 We're skeptical that he can repeat his 2019 season, but you never know.
 Sometimes players just take longer to figure it out.
-If nothing else, his 2019 season has certainly bought him some more chances.
+If he can get healthy, maybe he can have a few more good seasons.